10 min read

 Common Mistakes That Will Bite You

 Mistake 3: Blocking the main thread.
 Never assemble files in the web request.
 Always use queues.
 A user uploading a 500MB file shouldn't lock up a PHP worker for 5 minutes.
+This ties directly into proper queue job architecture.

 $freeSpace = disk_free_space(storage_path('app'));

-$requiredSpace = $fileSize * 1.5; // 50% buffer
+$requiredSpace = $fileSize * 1.5; // 50% buffer for assembly

 if ($freeSpace < $requiredSpace) {